explorer2005/CSS/README.md

 # CSS
-In this all the work relatedto Css is uploaded.
+In this all the work related to Css is uploaded.